 -- Mitochondrial Respiratory Chain, Nitrous Oxide formation from UV light, Cytochrome C Oxidase,

 11. References to Professional Associations and Recommended Reading

 DID YOU KNOW?

 In the early days (70's and early 80's), LLLT was known by the term "BIOSTIMULATION".
+Before that it was also called "COLD LASER THERAPY".
 Most of the original work was done in Russia and Brazil.
 Leon Goldman MD, an originator of the American Society for Laser Medicine and Surgery, was an early advocate of LLLT.